vict0rsch/faenet/README.md

 # FAENet: Frame Averaging Equivariant GNN for Materials modeling

-This repository contains an implementation of the paper *FAENet: Frame Averaging Equivariant GNN for Materials modeling*, submitted to ICML 2023.
+This repository contains an implementation of the paper *FAENet: Frame Averaging Equivariant GNN for Materials modeling*, accepted at ICML 2023.
 More precisely, you will find:

 * `FrameAveraging`: the transform that projects your pytorch-geometric data into the canonical space defined in the paper.
 * `FAENet` GNN model for material modeling.